-To calculate your student loan interest, you’ll need to find out what your daily interest rate will be, multiply that number by your principal or outstanding balance and finally multiply that figure by the days in your billing cycle.
+• To calculate your student loan interest, you'll need to find out what your daily interest rate will be and multiply that number by your outstanding balance.
+Then, multiply that figure by the number of days in your billing cycle.

-Figuring out how much of your student loan payment goes toward interest is fairly simple, especially since most student loans use a simple interest formula.
+So how is student loan interest calculated?
+Most student loans use a simple interest formula.
 This formula essentially multiplies three factors: your student loan’s daily interest rate, outstanding loan balance and the number of days in your billing cycle.

 Most borrowers have federal student loans, which have a fixed interest rate.
 Private student loans can have either a fixed or variable interest rate.
 If your loans have a variable interest rate, interest will fluctuate throughout your loan, so you’ll have to readjust your calculations periodically.

-Also, some student loans may have compound interest— meaning you’re charged interest on the principal and any unpaid interest.
-If this is the case with your student loans, you’ll likely have a higher total interest charge.
+Though less common, some lenders charge compound interest.
+In other words, you’re charged interest on the principal and any unpaid interest.
+If that’s the case with your student loans, you’ll likely have a higher total interest charge.

 1. Find your daily interest rate

 To calculate student loan interest, first, divide the annual interest rate on your student loan by the number of days in a year (365).
-If you borrow $10,000 with 6 percent annual interest, that calculation would look like this:
+For example, if you borrow $10,000 with 6 percent annual interest and a standard repayment term of 10 years, that calculation would look like this:

 0.06 (annual interest rate) / 365 (number of days in a year) = 0.000164, or about 0.016 percent in daily interest